Have beautiful, healthy-looking legs with sclerotherapy!

 Varicose veins, large or small, can sometimes lead to more serious problems:

 - calf pain and swelling

 - scaling skin

-Varicose veins are fairly common and aren’t usually the sign of a more serious problem, but in some cases, varicose veins may be the sign of a blockage in a deeper vein called deep vein thrombosis.
-In this case, you will be referred you to a general surgeon.
+Varicose veins are fairly common and aren’t usually the sign of a more serious problem.
+In some cases, however, varicose veins may be the sign of a blockage in a deeper vein called deep vein thrombosis and will lead us to refer you to a general surgeon.

 What is the cause of spider veins?

 The cause of spider veins is not known, although they tend to run in families and occur more often in women.
 Female hormones or pregnancy are often a factor.
 But, they can also form because of high venous reflux from larger veins that are not visible to the eye.
 Increased blood reflux causes even the smallest veins to swell, but a person can be perfectly healthy and have spider veins.
 Spider veins can be caused by injury or clothing that is too tight, but are not caused by standing although standing for long periods of time can make them worse.
 Although exercise, weight loss, and support hose may limit the number of new vessels, it will not prevent their development.

 How can spider veins be treated?